-If you’ve read this blog for any length of time you know that I periodically write about the meetings I attend.
+If you’ve read this blog for any length of time you know that I periodically write about the I attend.
 You might also remember that I attend a lot of meetings and that I hate meetings.
 Of course, the smart question should be why I attend so many meetings if I dislike them so much but we’ll save that for another day.
 I’d rather this blog be useful for my (that’s you!) than to use it as an outlet for my own public therapy.

 But we do all know that meetings are necessary evils and that we all need to attend them from time to time.
 So what I’d prefer is to discuss a couple of the things that I’ve learned about effective meetings from some of the better organizations and companies I work with.
-After all, if we’re going to attend meetings anyway — about or whatever you’re involved in — doesn’t it make sense to make them as effective and enjoyable as possible?
+After all, if we’re going to attend meetings anyway — about building or whatever you’re involved in — doesn’t it make sense to make them as effective and enjoyable as possible?

 1. Everyone speaks once before anyone speaks twice.